Write an Insert Statement That Adds This Row to the Products Table

 In this example, first, we switched the identity insert on, then inserted a row with an explicit value for the identity column, and finally switched the identity insert off.

-The following shows the data of the promotions
+The following shows the data of the promotions table after the insertion:

 Code language: SQL (Structured Query Language) ( sql )